LucyVers/ProjectAssignment_Workflow_With_Automated_Routines_for_Data/docs/analysis/data_quality/address_validation_analysis.md

 # Address Validation Analysis

 ## Overview
-This document analyzes the 998 cases of invalid postal codes and 886 invalid cities identified in the customer database.
+This document analyzes the previously identified and now resolved cases of 998 invalid postal codes and 886 invalid cities in the customer database.
+All issues have been corrected and standardized against official postal databases.
 The analysis aims to validate addresses against official postal databases, identify geographic patterns, and propose standardization solutions.

 ## Analysis Results